 Would you rather be Cinderella or Prince Charming?

 As Cinderella, you can wait around hoping someday your prince will come or take the matter of your evil stepfamily into your own hands.

 As Prince Charming, you can accept your father's wacky plan to find you a wife or go on a dangerous quest to find a dragon's egg.

 There are dozens of endings to discover.
 Some bring you love and riches, others result in your painful death, with plenty of outcomes in between.

 Select a Story is professionally narrated and all scenes are between 30-90 seconds.
 The story is appropriate for what the literary community calls "Middle Grade."
 That is, children between the ages of 8-12.

 I wrote the 35,000-word story with 130 scenes in one week due to the turn-around for this contest.
 (That's a full middle grade novel in a week.
 I was motivated.)
 As for the coding, my husband used the Alexa-sdk for node.js to build the lambda function and used the ASK-CLI to build the base for the function and the interaction model as our deploy tool.
 We used Amazon's Dynamo DB as the database for the skill.
 Finally, we used Amazon s3 to host the audio files for the size.

 We had some difficulty with the audio and incorporating it in the scenes correctly.
 We also had some problems managing the session state and ensuring the users were transferred to the correct session handlers.

 Accomplishments that we're proud of

-Since our launch less than a month ago, we've had approximately 1,000 users and we've had dozens who have played for an hour or more, going through many different story paths.
+Since our launch about a month ago, we've had approximately 1,500 users and we've had dozens who have played for more than an hour, going through many different story paths.
 We've already gotten reviews from strangers saying they played this game with their children and can't wait for the next story.